-This polyhedron can be very lightly deformed by acting on the angles of the pairs of the isosceles triangles.
+It can be very lightly deformed by acting on the angles of the pairs of the isosceles triangles.

 All its dihedral angles are right (adjacent faces are orthogonal).

-The centres of the eight remaining equilateral faces are the vertices of a cube (use the key F to see it).
+The centres of the eight remaining equilateral faces are the vertices of a cube (use the F key to see it).

 Beware! the convex envelope is a non regular icosahedron sometimes called pseudo-icosahedron; it also has six pairs of isosceles faces and only three planes of symmetry.

-If this icosahedron is constructed with paper (non rigid faces) then the isosceles triangles may be folded inside by pairs to get a regular octahedron.
+Remark: If this icosahedron is constructed with paper (non rigid faces) then the isosceles triangles may be folded inside by pairs to get a regular octahedron.